 - usually very pale lemon in colour (sometimes with a slight pink tinge to it if made wholly or mainly with Alvarinho grapes).

 What does vinho verde taste like?

 Vinho verde can be made from permitted grape varieties either as a blend or as a 100% varietal wine.
 The flavour profile will depend partly on the grapes used - and there are many varieties permitted, mostly grapes that are indigenous to the region.
-When Márcio Lopes started up Pequeños Rebentos he initially grew just Alvarinho and Trajadura (known as Albariño and Treixadura in Spain and represented in the Wines With Attitude portfolio by Ferrum Albariño and The Flower and the Bee respectively) but he started producing vinho verde from local varietal Loureiro in 2016 having realised the fine, elegant wine that could be produced from it.
+When Márcio Lopes started up Pequeños Rebentos he initially grew just Alvarinho and Trajadura (known as Albariño and Treixadura in Spain) but he started producing vinho verde from local varietal Loureiro in 2016 having realised the fine, elegant wine that could be produced from it.
 Loureiro will give floral aromas and a long citrus and mineral finish on the palate.

 Alvarinho also has the potential to produce quality wines and so many producers use it in part and increasingly on its own for their vinho verde.
 Rather than the peachy aromas that you see in Spanish Albariño from the Rías Baixas especially, vinho verde made from Alvarinho creates quite sharp, fragrant and fruity wines.